 Observe the consistency and quality of saliva.
 Saliva should be thin and watery.
 Check for excess amount of saliva and drooling (excessive saliva may be present if child is teething).
 Observe for thick, ropy or absent saliva.

 Observe the appearance of the tissue using a pen torch to illuminate the oral cavity.
 The mucous membranes should be pink and moist.
 Observe for any redness or coating without ulceration, and/or oral Candida.
-Also any ulceration and sloughing with or without bleeding.
+Also observe for any ulceration or sloughing, with or without bleeding.

 Observe the appearance of the tissue using a pen torch to illuminate the oral cavity.
 The gingiva should be pink or coral with a stippled (dotted) surface.
 The gum margins should be tight and well defined, with no swelling.
 Observe for the presence of oedema with/without redness, smooth gingivae, or spontaneous bleeding.

 The tooth brush should be for the sole use of the child.
-It should be changed following an oral infection (UKCCSG-PONF Mouth care group 2006).
+It should be changed regularly and certainly following an oral infection (UKCCSG-PONF Mouth care group 2006).

-An electric toothbrush may be useful for children with conditions that cause upper limb disability, for example juvenile idiopathic arthritis (Foster and Fitzgerald 2005) or children who find it difficult to use a manual toothbrush (Department of Health 2009).
+An electric toothbrush may be useful for children or young people with any limitations to their cognitive or motor skills who find it difficult to use a manual toothbrush (DH 2017).

 Foam cleaning sponges

-These can be used as a temporary measure, or combined with a toothbrush to remove debris and cleanse the mouth when a child is unable to brush their teeth effectively (Rationale 18).
-Foam cleaning sponges are ineffective at removing plaque (Pearson 1996).
+These can be used as a temporary measure, or combined with a toothbrush to remove debris and cleanse the mouth when a child is unable to brush their teeth effectively (Rationale 20).
+Foam cleaning sponges are ineffective at removing plaque (Munro and Grap 2004).